 - Couples are likely to add two cars to the policy.
 Each partner may bring their car onto the policy.
 This means the insurers will end up making more money.
 Married couples will also qualify for a multi-vehicle discount if they each have a car.

 - Married people are often homeowners.
 It’s common for married people to own a home together because they have more resources.
-This allows married couples to bundle home and auto insurance together with one company.
-Some insurers offer a homeowner discount on car insurance because providers tend to view these people as safer and more responsible drivers.
+This allows couples to bundle home and auto together with one company.
+Some providers offer a homeowner discount on car insurance because they tend to view these people as safer and more responsible drivers.

-- Married people file fewer car insurance claims.
+- Married people file fewer claims.
 In general, married couples don’t file as many claims as singles do.
-Insurers reflect this by giving married couples lower rates.
+Insurers reflect this by giving couples lower rates.

 Why You Should Add Your Spouse to Your Policy

 There are plenty of reasons why you should think about adding your spouse to your policy.
 You’ll be able to take advantage of a couple of policy benefits, including discounts you can only get when you’re married.

-Most insurers offer a set of discounts that are perfect for you if you’re married.
-These discounts can knock a percentage off of your premiums.
+Most insurers offer a set of discounts designed for married couples that knock a healthy percentage off of policyholder premiums.
 Some of these may not even be related to your marital status.